Academic Advising/Support; Academic Standing

 Readmission in Good Standing

 Students that have been separated or withdrew from the university while in Good Standing may request to be readmitted by contacting the ASC.
 An advisor in the ASC will discuss and assist with the Application for Readmission.
 If a student is re-entering in a different catalog year, they may be subject to any new catalog requirements and/or catalog and program changes.
-Readmitted students are subject to the tuition rate that is equivalent to the fixed-tuition rate paid by the entering class of students at the time of re-admittance.
+Readmitted students are subject to the tuition rate paid by the entering class of students at the time of re-admittance.

 Readmission in Warning or Probation Standing